corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

 # Key Feature Description
 * Tasks
-  - enter to complete
+  - Hitting enter creates new task
-  - backspace fully to delete
+  - Backspace fully to delete an empty task
-  - click done: task fades
-  - blank tasks persist until removed
+  - Blank tasks persist until removed
-* Task Details
+* Projects
-  - Description
-  - Change Log - username, string interpolation, timestamp.
+  - Editable and creatable projects
+  - Selecting a project renders its list of associated tasks
+  - Extend the Asana-style user interface to work on projects as well as tasks
-* Due Date
+* User profiles
-* Drag and Drop
+  - The user profile permits photo uploading
+  - Editable descriptions that save on submit

 # Development Timeline